Government crest of Japan: History

-Before the Chrysanthemum Seal was used extensively, the Paulownia Seal originally was the private symbol of the Japanese Imperial Family, from as early as the sixteenth century.
-The Toyotomi clan, led by Toyotomi Hideyoshi, later adopted the Paulownia Seal for use as the crest of his clan.
-After the Meiji Restoration, the seal was eventually adopted as the emblem of the Japanese government.
+Before the chrysanthemum crest was used extensively, the paulownia crest originally was the private symbol of the Japanese Imperial Family, from as early as the sixteenth century.
+The Toyotomi clan, led by Toyotomi Hideyoshi, later adopted the paulownia for use as the crest of his clan.
+After the Meiji Restoration, the crest was eventually adopted as the symbol of the Japanese government.

-It is now mainly used by the Japanese government, as a contrast to the Chrysanthemum Seal which represents the Emperor as the symbol of the sovereignty of the State, and members of the Imperial Family.
+It is now mainly used by the Japanese government, as a contrast to the chrysanthemum crest which represents the emperor as the symbol of the sovereignty of the State, and members of the Imperial Family.

-Designs
+Paulownia crests

-More than 140 designs exist.
+More than 140 designs exist of the paulownia crests.
 The most common one is the 5–3 paulownia (五三桐, Go-san no Kiri), consisting of three leaves and an inflorescence of 3–5–3 flowers.
-It is found in the emblems of the Ministry of Justice and the Imperial Guard Headquarters.
-The 5-7 Paulownia and 5-3 Paulownia are also called "Go-shichi Giri" and "Go-san Giri" without the particle "no" respectively, due to consonant mutation ("Kiri" → "Giri") known as rendaku in the Japanese language.
-The Paulownia Seals contain the leaves and flowers of Paulownia tomentosa ("princess tree"), which is called "kiri" (桐) or "shirogiri (白桐)" in Japanese.
+It is used by the Ministry of Justice, the Imperial Guard Headquarters, and the University of Tsukuba.

+The 5–7 Paulownia and 5–3 Paulownia are also called "Go-shichi Giri" and "Go-san Giri" without the particle "no" respectively, due to consonant mutation ("Kiri" → "Giri") known as rendaku in the Japanese language.
+The paulownia crests contain the leaves and flowers of Paulownia tomentosa ("princess tree"), which is called "kiri" (桐) or "shirogiri (白桐)" in Japanese.